KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

-The sum type denoted by the :token:`type_sum` then consists of the union of the ranges (for parameter-less constructors the values) of the pseudo-:token:`ops` for all constructors.
+The sum type denoted by the :token:`type_sum` then consists of the union of the ranges (for parameter-less constructors the values) of the :token:`ops` for all constructors.

 ..
 COMMENT:  =================================================================

-The :token:`embedders` are individually, jointly and severally *injective*, and jointly *surjective*.
+The :token:`constructor ops` are individually, jointly and severally *injective*, and jointly *surjective*.